davidwhogg/AstronomyChallenges/README.md

 - Another application is in fitting quasars, where there is no precise physical model but it is known that linear combinations of quasars are not themselves realistic quasars!

+- Continuing with the more general brain-storm: Use of sparse methods;
+  modeling collections of spectra without previously classifying them into groups of similar types (galaxy, star, quasar, etc).

+- simultaneous redshift estimation and spectral classification

+- more specific: looking at stellar variations around emission lines to determine chromospheric activity; correlation of that against age indicators; data-driven age measure for stars?

+- One holy grail is some principled combination of theory-driven and data-driven models; that is, there are pretty-good models and excellent observations; how do we tweak the models using the observations or otherwise combine data-driven and model-driven methods?

+## Astrophysics at low signal-to-noise

+Astronomers care about the sources at...

+- time domain issues (moving and variable)

+- source detection in online methods

+- confusion noise and crowding

+- Galactic center and the like

+- outer SS objects and the like

+## Stochastic variability

+- Quasars and reverberation

+- exoplanet transits at the variability limit

+- quasi-periodic variable stars, like RR Lyrae

+## Spatial models of galaxies

+- stars, extinctions, HI, etc -> model of the Milky Way

+- same for other galaxies

+## Dynamical models of galaxies

+- dynamical modeling, esp marginalization over the DF

+## Instrument calibration

+- PSF estimation, especially for high dynamic-range imaging (eg, Fergus et al)

+- self calibration

+- probabilistic darks and flat-fields

+- GPs for atmospheric calibration

+- spectroscopic extraction

+## Networks of autonomous telescopes

+## Adaptive optics